zendesk/sell-custom-objects-invoices-app/doc/pt1.md

 ## Building your first React Sell Custom Objects app - Part 1: Laying the groundwork
- In this tutorial series, we will walk you throughout a simple Zendesk Sell Custom Objects showcase application.
+ In this tutorial series, we will walk you through a simple Zendesk Sell Custom Objects showcase application.
 The app will use [Sunshine Custom Objects API](https://developer.zendesk.com/rest_api/docs/sunshine/custom_objects_api) in order to interact with Custom Objects resources management.
 This part of tutorial covers the following steps: